Why is Copyright so Complicated?

 Copyrightable instructional materials (e.g., syllabi, lecture notes, presentation graphics, learning activities, and assessment materials) produced by an individual at their own discretion in support of teaching activities, and not directed as a work for hire as outlined in 2 above, are normally considered the intellectual property of the individual.

 Did you sign over copyright ownership to a publisher for a book or journal article when it was published?

-If you signed a copyright transfer form, chances are the rights now reside with the publisher.
-Aren’t sure if you own the rights?
+If you signed a copyright transfer form the rights now reside with the publisher.
+Aren’t sure if you own the rights to an older publication?
 The best first step is to contact the publisher in question and ask them.
 Links to specific publisher ownership policies are on the SHERPA RoMEO website based at the University of Nottingham in the UK.

 What about works where the publisher or owner can’t be found?

 When an author of a work cannot be determined, it is considered an orphan work.
 Determining the status of an orphan work can be difficult.
 Columbia University Libraries / Information Service’s Office of Copyright has some advice, If You Cannot Find the Owner, for how to proceed with using orphan works in your research and teaching.